Close your eyes.

 Start using FluentU on the website, or better yet, download the FluentU app from the iTunes store.

-This free Russian course offers a straightforward structure that will gently guide you through learning the Russian language.
-It’s great for beginning and intermediate students.
+The straightforward structure of Russian for Everyone will gently guide you through learning the Russian language.
+It’s a free course that’s designed for beginning and intermediate students.

-Lingualift will appeal to learners who like to be sure of themselves and see the big picture.
-It’s also a useful resource for learners who have gotten fed up and frustrated with some of the complexities of the Russian language and would like to make a fresh start.
+LinguaLift will appeal to learners who like to be sure of themselves and see the big picture.
+It’s also a useful resource for learners who would like to make a fresh start at understanding some of the complexities of the Russian language.

 Lessons generally contain at least one grammar rule, a vocabulary list and dialogues (both print and audio) to illustrate usage for you.